Capture or Escape of a Photon at a Black Hole: as a trajectory r(t) and as a path r(φ)

 Fig. 2

-For convenience, here we chose the point (r1, 3π/2), where r1 and α are arbitrary, however, formula (1) defines the parameter b for any point (r, φ) of the path.
-If α = 0 or α = π, the photon moves exactly along the line between itself and the center, and b = 0.
+For convenience, here we chose the point (r1, 3π/2), where r1 and α are arbitrary, r1 > 2GM, however, formula (1) defines the parameter b for any point (r, φ) where r > 2GM .
+The values α = 0 or α = π mean that the photon moves exactly along the line connecting it with the center so that b = 0.

 The parameter b corresponds to the tangential component of the direction of motion of a photon given by the angle α.
 When α = π/2, b expresses purely tangential motion for any point (r, φ).
 The direction of the radial motion (inbound or outbound) is defined by the proper choice of sign of the square roots in the formula (2) for r(t), or (5) for u(φ) = 1/r(φ) below.

 The meaning of b is the same in both models.
-In particular, we distinguish the critical value bcrit = 3GM√3 delivered by formula (1) for r1 = 3GM and α = π/2 at the point (3GM, 3π/2) on the circular orbit.
+In particular, we distinguish the critical value bcrit = 3GM√3 delivered by formula (1) for r1 = 3GM and α = π/2 at points (3GM, φ) for any φ on the circular orbit.
 The solution corresponding to this point is the circular orbit.
-When b = bcrit, the circular orbit separates the inbound and outbound orbits corresponding to different initial values r and α, as we will see further.
+With b = bcrit, the circular orbit separates the inbound and outbound orbits corresponding to various initial values r and α, as we will see further.
+With b ≠ bcrit, orbits cross the circular orbit.

-Indeed, both models for r(t) or for r(φ) generate the same paths for the same initial values.
-However, in order to utilize the dynamic graphing of the Taylor Center, we are particularly interested to begin with visualizing the ODEs (2) modelling the time dilation of the trajectories r(t) when approaching the horizon.
+Wishing to utilize the real-time graphing of the Taylor Center, we are particularly interested to begin with visualizing the ODEs (2) modelling the time dilation of the trajectories r(t) when approaching the horizon.

 The simulations for the section below are in the subdirectory \r(t).